boa2004plaust/SNWPM/README.md

-# SNPM
+# SNWPM
- The Code of Generalization Ability of 5G Indoor Positioning Model under Restricted Conditions
+ The Code of ``SNWPM: A Siamese Network based Wireless Positioning Model Resilient to Partial Base Stations Unavailable''

 # DATA Preparation
 You can download the data from [2022 WAIC Competition] (https://www.datafountain.cn/competitions/575).